bot-app/trading/docs/producer-consumer.md

 # Producer / Consumer mode

-freqtrade provides a mechanism whereby an instance (also called `consumer`) may listen to messages from an upstream freqtrade instance (also called `producer`) using the message websocket.
+trading provides a mechanism whereby an instance (also called `consumer`) may listen to messages from an upstream trading instance (also called `producer`) using the message websocket.
 Mainly, `analyzed_df` and `whitelist` messages.
 This allows the reuse of computed indicators (and signals) for pairs in multiple bots without needing to compute them multiple times.

 See [Message Websocket](rest-api.md#message-websocket) in the Rest API docs for setting up the `api_server` configuration for your message websocket (this will be your producer).